jokoframework/captura-formserver-community/RUN.md

 - server.properties

-Change the path to the home for webfiles configured befoer
+Change the path to the home for webfiles configured before

 ```
 server.home = /opt/captura/webfiles